FreeClimbAPI/Node-Send-SMS-During-Call-How-To-Guide/README.md

 # Node - Send SMS During Call How-To Guide

 This project serves as a guide to help you build an application with FreeClimb.
-View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/send-a-message#section-nodejs).
+View this how-to guide on [FreeClimb.com](https://docs.freeclimb.com/docs/send-a-message#section-nodejs).
 Specifically, the project will:

 - Accepts incoming calls
 - Sends text messages to callers